sandradiazg/maize_microbiome/README.md

 - Beta-diversity analysis
 - Relative abundances
 - Venn diagrams
-- ALDEx2 differential abundance Analysis
+- ALDEx2 differential abundance analysis
 - Network analysis

+## Data availability
+The datasets supporting the conclusions of this article are available in the National Center For Biotechnology Information (NCBI) repository under the accession number PRJNA1056947.

+## Citation